Take care of your reading, writing and singing.

 These words of wisdom were spoken by Mary Lyon, a 19th-century pioneer in women’s education and advocate for opportunity and quality education for all.
 The Mary Lyon Foundation is inspired by and takes its name from this renowned educator.

-Founded by educator and current Executive Director, Susan Samoriski, Ed.D., the Mary Lyon Foundation Inc. was established in 1990 and incorporated on March 8, 1991.
-It is a community based 501(c)(3) non-profit organization, supporting all aspects of quality education in the towns of Ashfield, Buckland, Charlemont, Colrain, Hawley, Heath, Plainfield, Rowe, and Shelburne.
+Founded by educator and retired Executive Director, Susan Samoriski, Ed.D., the Mary Lyon Foundation Inc. was established in 1990 and incorporated on March 8, 1991.

 Mary Lyon (1797–1849)